© 2010. Last updated 2019.

 PRP has been investigated since the early 1990s and is not ‘new;’ use of autologous PRP was first used in 1987 by Ferrari et al. [Sampson, Gerhardt, Mandelbaum.
 Platelet rich plasma injection grafts for musculoskeletal injuries: a review.
 Curr Rev Musculoskelet Med.
 2008 Dec;1(3-4):165-74] Today, we know that PRP has the potential not only to improve hemostasis, but also to contribute greatly to the biological affect on wound healing.
 Several advancements in this innovative area of therapy (CPT 0232T) have been brought forth over the past decade, and the body of literature continues to grow at rapid pace with the procedure gaining traction.
 The disciplines of, including but not limited to, plastic surgery, dentistry, musculoskeletal, otolaryngology, spinal and gynecology all use PRP therapy to deliver growth factors to optimize healing in their patients.
 In the United States, it is estimated to be used in Obstetrics & Gynecology specifically in more than 100,000 cases annually [Stammers, Trowbridge, Marko, Woods, Brindisi, Pezzuto, Klayman, Fleming, Petzold.
 Autologous Platelet Gel: Fad or Savoir?
 Do We Really Know?
 The Journal of ExtraCorporeal Technology.
 2009;41:P25–P30].
 The role of PRP in the directed stimulation of mesenchymal stem cells and promise of assistance in the simultaneous healing of several tissues after trauma or elective surgery is well-accepted, if not well-defined.

-Our Center has been using PRP now for nearly four years, across more than 600 patients to date.
+Our Center has been using PRP now for years, across hundreds of patients to date.
 Based on our follow-up and observational data in combination with practical experience, we have found PRP to be a viable option as an adjunct to our Laparoscopic Excision and gynecologic endoscopy procedure(s).
 While we have only needed to re-operate on less than ten of those patients, those re-operative results imply there is less adhesion formation hence less adhesion-related pain, as well as less fibrosis (which can also cause pain as well).
 Though fewer articles are published on the use of autologous platelet growth factor applications to support wound healing and tissue regeneration specific to gynecology versus other clinical areas, PRP is not new to our discipline.
 For example, nearly a decade ago, a phase I/II trial of autologous platelet tissue graft in gynecologic surgery designed to evaluate toxicity and efficacy on decreasing pain was conducted of 55 consecutive patients undergoing gynecologic surgery, matched with 55 patients from the previous 6 months.
 Results from this study revealed median pain on the day of surgery (2.7 - mild) in the autologous platelet tissue graft group vs. 6.7 (severe) in the control group.
 Likewise, pain on postoperative day 1 was 2.1 (mild) in the autologous platelet tissue graft group vs. 5.5 (moderate) in the control group.
 Median of morphine per hospital stay for the autologous platelet tissue graft group was 17 mg (range 1-98 mg) vs. 26 mg (range 3-90 mg) in the control group, which was statistically significant at p=.02.
 Importantly, there were no adverse effects associated with autologous platelet tissue graft, and patient pain was significantly reduced [Fanning, Murrain, Flora, Hutchings, Johnson, Fenton.
 J Minim Invasive Gynecol.
 Phase I/II prospective trial of autologous platelet tissue graft in gynecologic surgery.
 2007 Sep-Oct;14(5):633-7].

 Further, Shackelford et al. conducted a double-blind, randomized, placebo-controlled trial using recombinant growth factor to treat and study the effects on wound healing.
 The patients in the placebo group closed 54 +/- 26 days post-operatively, whereas wounds of patients in the treatment group closed in 35 +/- 15 days (P =.05).
 That preliminary study also suggested that topical application of 0.01% recombinant human PDGF gel accelerated healing of separated surgical wound significantly [Shackelford, Fackler, Hoffman, Atkinson.
 Use of topical recombinant human platelet-derived growth factor BB in abdominal wound separation.
 Am.
 J. Obstet.
 Gynecol., 2002, 186(4), 701-704].
 Several endometrial tissue remodeling studies have also been performed on the proliferation, motility, invasiveness and gel contractility of cultured human endometrial stromal cells [Matsumoto, Nasu, Nishida, Ito, Bing, Miyakawa.
 Regulation of proliferation, motility, and contractility of human endometrial stromal cells by platelet-derived growth factor.
 J. Clin.
 Endocrinol.
 Metab., 2005, 90(6), 3560-3567].
 This is just a small sample of related data.